ahm3di/car-details-app/README.md

 # Car Details
-Flutter app which allows users to retrieve and store important information about a vehicle by entering the number plate.
+Flutter app which allows users to store and retrieve important vehicle information by entering the number plate.
 This group project was created in fulfilment of the following module: CN6211 - Mobile App Development.

 ## Setup